11.14.Creating contentWEB users (option 1)

-- The contentWEB user role dialog opens, where we select “Use the role defined in the provisioning job” option.
-As already mentioned above, in the provisioning job the Standard role is defined.
+- The contentWEB user role dialog, where we select “Use the role defined in the provisioning job ” option, opens.
+As already mentioned above, the Standard role is defined in the provisioning job.

-- There will appear a “YES” command in the “Create contentWEB access” column, which means, that contentWEB users to all mailboxes of the server will be created at next provisioning running.
+- There will appear a “YES” command in the “Create contentWEB access” column, which means that contentWEB users to all mailboxes of the server will be created at next run of the provisioning job.
 Associate with role is “Inherited”, i.e. the (default) role defined on server level is inherited from the email archive provisioning job.

 - Now we search for our mailbox “edit.balazsy…”, and create contentWEB user for her as well.
 This user will have full permissions on all archive mailboxes of the tenant.
 These permissions are defined in role “Full_EAUser” from the first step, so we select it in the pop-up window.